pensjonatus/flash-fiction/blog/depression.md

 ---
-title: 'Depression'
+title: Depression
 date: '2012-07-02'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 She could not get out of bed for five days.
 She felt so tired and the thought of